Written By Faith and updated by Sarena-Rae Santos in November of 2023.

 1. Many doctors work on their timeline, not your baby’s.

 Birth rates are much higher at the end of the week for a reason.
 Many doctors are inducing labor so that they can still make their weekend retreats.

-On the other hand, some women are afraid of going into labor while their regular doctor is out of town, so many women will ask to be induced to ensure they do not have to birth under another’s care.
+On the other hand, some women are afraid of going into labor while their regular doctor is out of town, so many women will ask to be induced to ensure they do not have to give birth under another’s care.

 2. Many doctors give into the mother’s complaints of discomfort.

-3. Many doctors deal in fear mongering.
+3. Many doctors deal with fear-mongering.

 - Being pregnant with twins does not necessitate an induction or c-section.

 - A breeched baby can usually be delivered naturally with little to no complications.